 </div>

-Visually, it may seem that nothing much happened, and the text is displayed as if no containers, rows, or columns were added.
+Visually, it may seem that nothing much happened.
+The text is displayed as if we did not add containers, rows, or columns.
 But this is not the case!
 The mechanism for the adaptive grid and the lining up of columns has already started.
-Let’s add another column with the same text:
+Let’s add another column with the identical text:

 <div class="container">